-Any questions regarding revocability will be sent in writing through the Assistant Administrator in Long Term Care, with appropriate documentation, who will consult with the Office of Legal Counsel, as necessary.
+Any questions regarding revocability will be sent in writing through the Regional Manager, with appropriate documentation, to the Office of Legal Counsel for a decision.

 If the contract or trust is revocable, it may be considered as "funds set aside for burial" or cash, depending on the amount of other resources.
 If the contract or trust is irrevocable, then the amount allowed as "funds set aside for burial" must be reduced by the amount held in the irrevocable burial arrangement.